rafamayo/GdIT/README.md

 **Notes**
 + Every Opcode is 1 byte long
-+ Some instructions requiere an argument and are 2 bytes long (1 byte Opcode + 1 byte argument)
++ Some instructions requiere an operand and are 2 bytes long (1 byte opcode + 1 byte operand)
-+ Some instructions don't requiere an argument and are 1 byte long (1 byte opcode)
++ Some instructions don't requiere an operand and are 1 byte long (1 byte opcode)
-+ ADD, SUB, STA, LDA requiere a byte as argument which represents a memory address
++ ADD, SUB, STA, LDA requiere a byte as operand which represents a memory address
-+ LDI requires a byte as argument which represents an immediate value (a number)
++ LDI requires a byte as operand which represents an immediate value (a number)
-+ BRA, BRP, BRZ requiere a text label as argument which represents a location in the code
++ BRA, BRP, BRZ requiere a text label as operand which represents a location in the code
-+ HLT, INP, OUT require no arguments
++ HLT, INP, OUT require no operands

 With this assembler language you can write simple programms such as the following: